About AAJA TX

 The Asian American Journalists Association was founded in 1981 by a group of Asian American and Pacific Islander (AAPI) journalists who wanted to connect and support AAPIs in an industry where there were few.
 AAJA supports working journalists and encourages AAPI students to join the field through scholarships, professional stipends, workshops, networking opportunities, job listings and other professional programs.

-Our 2014 national convention will be held in Las Vegas August 10th through the 13th.
+Our 2015 national convention will be held in Las Vegas August 10th through the 13th.
 For more details, visit the convention page on the AAJA National Website.

 AAJA also strives for fairness and accuracy in media representation of Asian-Pacific Islander communities, and through our Media Watch program, researches and points out where coverage strays from those goals.

 Our organization started with six people and since grew to over 1,000.
 AAJA is a non-profit based in San Francisco and has 19 chapters across the United States, and one in Asia.For more information about what AAJA offers, please visit the AAJA National Web site.